Products, Services, and Data

 COMPASS computer models and related technical tools include:

 - CommunityViz® is a software tool used for scenario planning and similar applications.
 It works as an extension to Esri’s ArcGIS® geographic information systems (GIS) software and combines computerized maps and graphics with analysis capabilities to allow users to sketch future land use scenarios for a specific geographic area and view what impacts they will have on economic development, transportation, housing, agriculture, and other topics of interest.
-COMPASS used CommuntiyViz to develop the projected future land use and demographics for Ada and Canyon County for Communities in Motion 2040.
+COMPASS used CommuntiyViz to develop the projected future land use and demographics for Ada and Canyon County for Communities in Motion 2040 and to support local member agencies with subarea planning.
 These demographics are one of the most important inputs into the regional travel demand model.

 - Motor Vehicle Emission Simulator (MOVES)